Bhaveshcoding/Modular-Bluetooth-Controlled-Prosthetic-Hand-with-Adaptive-Grip-System/README.md

-# Modular Bluetoth-Controlled Prosthetic Hand with Adaptive Grip System
+# Modular Bluetooth-Controlled Prosthetic Hand with Adaptive Grip System

 ---

 # What it is

-This project is a modular robotic prosthetic hand that uses a tendon-driven mechanism and servo motors to copy how a human finger moves.
+This projct is a modular robotic prosthetic hand that uses a tendon-driven mechanism and servo motors to copy how a human finger moves.
 A Bluetooth module lets you control the system wirelessly, giving you access to different grip modes and the ability to control each finger from a mobile device.

 ---